Jabardasth (film)

-Jabardasth is a 2013 Indian Telugu-language romantic comedy film written and directed by Nandini Reddy under the banner of Sri Sai Ganesh Productions.
-It stars Siddharth, Samantha Ruth Prabhu and Nithya Menen in lead roles.
+Jabardasth is a 2013 Indian Telugu-language romantic comedy film written and directed by Nandini Reddy and stars Siddharth, Samantha Ruth Prabhu and Nithya Menen in lead roles.
 The film released on 22 February 2013 and was commercial failure at the box office.

 The film is inspired by 2010 Hindi film Band Baaja Baaraat.
 Yash Raj Films, producers of the Hindi film, claimed that Jabardasth is an unofficial remake and planned to take legal action against its makers.